geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 It's like there's these two or three different things, and they're interacting with each other.
 And if you all leave them on, turn on, they will work.
 But if you turn one of them off, then you have to turn all of them off.

 ##### **Geohot** [[00:35:57](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2157)]
-And it's...
+And it's..
 I don't know.
 Yeah, it's hard.
 It's hard to get it.

 ##### **Chenyu** [[00:36:03](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2163)]
-There are certain things about the...
+There are certain things about the..
 I think we should separate the correctness fix, like what's correct for every input versus what's correct for image and other stuff in general.
-So we certainly don't have this concept of...
-I mean, we have the concept of a rewrite context, but we don't quite have the concept for...
+So we certainly don't have this concept of..
+I mean, we have the concept of a rewrite context, but we don't quite have the concept for..
 Given these constraints, we can simplify this expression.
 I think there's like uop given valid, that's kind of like this.
 So you simplify uop given other uops.
-But there are certain...
+But there are certain..
 It's not just image folding.
 There are other uop expression or kernels that can be simplified if we have a clear version of this concept.
 Because for now, if you have something like a valid inside, a valid inside a kernel, a branch of another valid, it doesn't necessarily consider the outer gate.
 Although if you consider that, obviously you can simplify it further.

 ##### **Geohot** [[00:37:12](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2232)]
 So that's something I'm more interested in.
 Okay.
 Anything else?
 Not really.
 Okay.
 Next we can move on to other bounties.